Veydrin Open Data Standard

 Anonymization Model

 VODS defines two privacy modes for data exports.
-Every domain spec must honour these modes in how it generates and handles any identifiers in the payload.
-The export_mode field declares which mode applies to the entire document — mixed-mode documents are not permitted.
+Every domain spec MUST honour these modes in how it generates and handles any identifiers in the payload.
+The export_mode field declares which mode applies to the entire document — mixed-mode documents MUST NOT be produced.

 ModeIdentifier behaviorTypical use